runpod/docs/docs/serverless/vllm/openai-compatibility.md

 #### Non-streaming request example

-Here is an example text completion request:
+Here's how you can make a text completion request:

 ```python
 # ...
 Imports and initialization ...